Overview

 Risk factors

-Factors that can increase your risk of floaters include:
+Factors that can increase your risk of floaters include:- Age over 50

 - Nearsightedness